CHTC/chtc-website-source/approach.md

 possible.
 These computers, or "machines", are distributed across several collections that we call *pools* (similar to "clusters").
-Because machines are assigned to individual jobs, many users can be running jobs on a pool at any given time, all managed by <a href="http://research.cs.wisc.edu/htcondor/">HTCondor</a>.
+Because machines are assigned to individual jobs, many users can be running jobs on a pool at any given time, all managed by HTCondor.

-The diagram below shows some of the largest pools on campus and also shows our connection to the US-wide Open Science Grid where UW computing work can "backfill" available computers all over the country.
+The diagram below shows some of the largest pools on campus and also shows our connection to the US-wide <a href="http://www.opensciencegrid.org/">Open Science Grid</a> where UW computing work can "backfill" available computers all over the country.
 The number under each resource name shows an approximate number of computing hours available to campus researchers for a typical week in Fall 2013.
 As